vanstinator/melnor-bluetooth/README.md

 ![PyPI](https://img.shields.io/pypi/v/melnor-bluetooth?style=flat-square) ![Codecov branch](https://img.shields.io/codecov/c/github/vanstinator/melnor-bluetooth/main?style=flat-square) ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/vanstinator/melnor-bluetooth/Build%20and%20Release/main?style=flat-square)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/melnor-bluetooth?style=flat-square)

-Melnor Bluetooth is a reverse engineered implementation of the Bluetooth protocal for all "smart" bluetooth-enabled watering valves under the Melnor, EcoAquastar, Eden, and other brands.
+Melnor Bluetooth is a reverse engineered implementation of the Bluetooth protocol for all "smart" bluetooth-enabled watering valves under the Melnor, EcoAquastar, Eden, and other brands.

 The library _should_ run on MacOS, Linux, or Windows.
 It's primarily developed on MacOS and other platforms likely have bugs.
 PRs and tests are welcome to improve quality across all platforms.